emedinac/Pedestrain_Yolov2/README.md

 ### Experimenting with Yolov2 in pytorch
 This experiment was performed based on (almost totally) the code available in this link https://github.com/marvis/pytorch-yolo2 .
+My contributions are main_module and debug_main_module for a pipeline development.

 ##### Download Weights for pedestrian detection into backup folder
 ```